lemonmade/sewing-kit/packages/plugin-css/README.md

 You can fine-tune many parts of the above configuration using the [`cssWebpackFileName`, `cssWebpackMiniExtractOptions`, `cssModuleClassNamePattern`, `cssWebpackLoaderOptions`, `cssWebpackLoaderModule`, `cssWebpackOptimizeOptions`, and `cssWebpackCacheDependencies` hooks provided by this plugin](#hooks).
 If you need to generate a Webpack rule for other CSS-like languages that require preprocessing, like Sass, you can use the [`createCSSWebpackRuleSet` utility provided by this plugin](#createCSSWebpackRuleSet).

-Regardless of the environment or project, this plugin will also configure [`postcss-loader`](https://github.com/postcss/postcss-loader) to run on `.css` files.
+Regardless of the environment or project, this plugin will also configure [`postcss-loader`](https://github.com/postcss/postcss-loader) to run on `.css` files, and will include a default plugin based on [`postcss-preset-env`](https://preset-env.cssdb.org).
 If you want to provide custom configuration, you can do so with PostCSS config files as you normally would.
-You can also customize the `postcss-loader` configuration directly with the [`cssWebpackPostcssLoaderOptions` and `cssWebpackPostcssLoaderContext`](#hooks) hooks added by this plugin.
+You can also customize the `postcss-loader` configuration directly with the [`postcssPlugins`, `cssCustomValues`, `postcssEnvFeatures`, `postcssEnvPreserve`, `postcssEnvImportFrom`, `postcssEnvStage`, `cssWebpackPostcssLoaderOptions`, and `cssWebpackPostcssLoaderContext`](#hooks) hooks added by this plugin.

 #### Jest